-Parcel Number(s) 409052001
+409052001

-Street Second Street
+Second Street

-Site Size (acres) 0.17 acres
+0.17 acres

-Community North Richmond
+North Richmond

-Current General Plan Single Family Residential
+Single Family Residential

-Current Zoning Area Wide Planned Unit
+Area Wide Planned Unit

-Rezoning or Change to Land Use Required?
 Yes

-Proposed General Plan Land Use Residential Medium High - 17 to 30
+Residential Medium High - 17 to 30

-Proposed Zoning M-30
+M-30

-Vacant or Non-Vacant Non-vacant
+Non-vacant

-Proposed Density (units per acre) 17 to 30
+17 to 30

-Realistic Units 2 lower-income units
+2 lower-income units

-Existing residential units on site 2
+2

-Small or Large Site?
 Yes - small.
 The County has a track record of developing smaller sites.
 In addition, Action HE-A5.5 will support the development of smaller sites.